Primus Peak Rock Climbing

 : ... : Primus Peak

 The North Ridge, while not technically difficult, is fairly serious as it remote and involves a wide variety of skills including glacier travel and route finding.
 On, what appears to have been the 2nd ascent, I climbed the ridge starting just left of the toe and simuled the route in 4-5 pitches.
 The rock is mostly solid and easy with a few short steep sections. ...[more]
-Browse More Classics in WA
+Browse More Classics in Washington

 BETA PHOTO: Ice climbing out of the shrund on the descent.